sorukumar/blog/_posts/2024-04-04-Node-Cohort-Analysis-V0.0.md

 ![# of LN Node]({{ 'assets/CohortNode.png' | relative_url }})

 #of Nodes is count of unique pub key from the graph output.
-But depending on who we want to count as nodes, lets define active node as well.
-Active nodes: Nodes with at least one active public channel that has sent at least one update.
+Active nodes: Nodes with at least one active public channel that has sent at least one update to its peer.

-Please note that:
+What you need to make a note, looking at the table

  - I dont have data for June, July and September.
 So, for our puspose, we'll analyze 9 months of data to understand cohort behavior
  - We'll focus our analysis on only active nodes.